MoranAsif/clj-endpoint-and-kafka-producer/README.md

-A clojure POST endpoint that got events, and produce them to a kafka topic
+A clojure web handler including a POST endpoint that get events, and produce them to a kafka topic